Lutèce (restaurant)

 Lutèce was a French restaurant in Manhattan that operated for more than 40 years before closing in early 2004.
 It once had a satellite restaurant on the Las Vegas Strip.

 It was famous for its Alsatian onion tart and a sauteed foie gras with dark chocolate sauce and bitter orange marmalade.
 In 1972, W magazine referred to it as one of "Les Six, the last bastions of grand luxe dining in New York."
-The other five were La Grenouille, La Caravelle, La Côte Basque, Lafayette, and Quo Vadis; of these, only La Grenouille remains open.
+The other five were La Grenouille, La Caravelle, La Côte Basque, Lafayette, and Quo Vadis, all of which are now closed.

 History

 Lutèce was opened in 1961 by founder Andre Surmain, who brought young chef André Soltner to run the kitchen.
+The name ([ly.tɛs]) is the French version of "Lutetia," the ancient name of Paris.
 Shortly thereafter, Surmain and Soltner became partners, and they ran the restaurant together until Surmain returned to Europe.
 He first retired to Majorca, then later ran Le Relais à Mougins in Mougins, southern France.
 In 1986, he returned to the US to open a branch of the same restaurant at the Palm Court Hotel in Palm Beach, Florida.

 Soltner became chef-owner of Lutèce until he sold it to Ark Restaurants in the 1990s.
 A second branch, located in the Grand Canal Shoppes at The Venetian Las Vegas on the Las Vegas Strip, opened in 1999 with David Feau as executive chef.
 Both locations earned the Mobil Travel Guide four star rating for the year 2002.

 Lutèce closed on February 14, 2004, after a period of declining revenues attributed to having alienated its longtime customers with a change in menu following the restaurant's sale, and more general industry changes such as a decrease in lunchtime expense account diners and the effects on New York City's tourism industry following the September 11, 2001, attacks.

-Julia Child and a panel of food critics for Playboy magazine each proclaimed Lutèce the best restaurant in the United States, a rank it held in the Zagat's survey for six consecutive years in the 1980s.
+Julia Child and a 1987 panel of food critics for Playboy magazine each proclaimed Lutèce the best restaurant in the United States, a rank it held in the Zagat's survey for six consecutive years in the 1980s.